-- a) Management of cash through tight control of administrative expenses; - b) Ability to raise additional share capital, for which the Company has a history of raising funds; and - c) Ability to reduce the budgeted exploration program to maintain cash flow.
+- a) Management of cash through tight control of administrative expenses; - b) Ability to raise additional share capital, for which the Company has a history of raising funds; - c) Ability to reduce the budgeted exploration program to maintain cash flow; and - d) Divestment of the Company's gold rights within the eastern tenement block of the Montague Project to Brightstar Resources Limited ("BTR") with the consideration of receiving \$5 million in cash, \$7 million in BTR shares and \$2 million in deferred BTR shares, contingent upon certain milestones.

-The Directors have prepared a cash flow forecast for the period ending 31 December 2024 (the Forecast) reflecting the directors judgments related to the key factors detailed above and their effect on the Group.
+The Directors have prepared a cash flow forecast for the period ending 30 September 2025 (the Forecast) reflecting the directors judgments related to the key factors detailed above and their effect on the Group.
 Key assumptions used in the Forecast are:

-- a) Costs similar to this year for general and exploration expenditure; and - b) The ability to raise future capital
+- a) Costs similar to this year for general and exploration expenditure; - b) The ability to raise future capital; and - c) Receipt of cash consideration and liquid listed shares as a result from the sale of tenements.

 The conditions described above indicate that a material uncertainty exists that may cast significant doubt on the Company's and Group's ability to continue as a going concern and the ability of the Group to realise its assets and extinguish its liabilities in the ordinary course of business and at amounts stated in the Financial Report.
-No allowance for such circumstances has been made in the Financial Report.
+The financial report does not include any adjustments relating to the amounts or classification of recorded assets or liabilities that might be necessary if the Group does not continue as a going concern.